Answer Engine Optimization

 The unit of success differs too.
 In SEO it is a click, while in AEO it is a recommendation you never see in your analytics, because it happens inside a conversation.

-Where they overlap
+Where they still overlap

-The good news is that most of the work helps both.
+The good news is that most of the foundational work helps both.
 Clear category language, honest pages, and a plain FAQ make you easier to rank and easier to quote.

 Structured data is shared ground as well.
-The same FAQ schema that helps a search result show rich answers also hands an AI engine a clean pair to quote.
+The same FAQ schema that helps a search result show rich answers also hands an AI engine a clean question-and-answer pair to quote.

 So you are not building two separate sites.
 You are building one clear site, then adding a few AEO specific pieces on top.